FatulM/shamsi_date/README.md

 # A Flutter package for using Jalali (Shamsi, Solar or Persian) date.
 You can convert Jalali and Georgian dates to each other.

-Converted from Javascript library hosted on: [jalaali-js](https://github.com/jalaali/jalaali-js)
+Converted from the popular Javascript library [jalaali-js](https://github.com/jalaali/jalaali-js).

+Calendar conversion is based on the [algorithm provided by Kazimierz M. Borkowski](http://www.astro.uni.torun.pl/~kb/Papers/EMP/PersianC-EMP.htm) and has a very good performance.

 ## Usage